 AM Best Rating: A+

-MoneyGeek's Take: Getting life insurance for diabetics can be hard enough, and a complicated medical history can make it even harder.
-Prudential offers life insurance for Type 1 and Type 2 diabetes, even for former smokers.
+MoneyGeek's Take: Getting life insurance for diabetics can be challenging, and a complicated medical history can make it even more difficult.
+Prudential offers life insurance for type 1 and type 2 diabetes, even for former smokers.

 Prudential's life insurance underwriting methods make it the best life insurance for diabetics with a complicated medical history.
-For example, if you have high blood pressure or are overweight but are great at controlling your blood sugar, Prudential will use blood sugar credits to offset the higher cost of the other health conditions.
+For example, if you have high blood pressure or are overweight but excel at controlling your blood sugar, Prudential will use blood sugar credits to offset the higher cost of other health conditions.

-The best part is that Prudential does this for all policy types, face amounts and ages, even for smokers.
-Depending on the condition and severity of conditions that make up their complex medical history, nonsmokers may even qualify for the plus underwriting class, making rates even more competitive than the standard class.
+Prudential applies this approach to all policy types, face amounts and ages, even for smokers.
+Depending on the specific conditions and severity, nonsmokers may qualify for the plus underwriting class, making rates even more competitive than the standard class.

-If you want to bypass the medical exam, Prudential offers term life insurance for people with diabetes with coverage amounts up to $500,000.
-To qualify, you must fill out a diabetes health questionnaire which the underwriting team will evaluate.
-You can start a quote online, but having a complicated health history means you will have to speak with Prudential to get a finalized quote.
-To qualify, you must fill out a diabetes health questionnaire which the underwriting team will evaluate.
+If you want to bypass the medical exam, Prudential offers no-exam term life insurance for people with diabetes, with coverage amounts of up to $500,000.
+To qualify, you must fill out a diabetes health questionnaire, which the underwriting team will evaluate.
+You can start a quote online, but having a complicated health history means you must speak with a Prudential representative to get a finalized quote.

 Policy Types Offered: